geoserver/geoserver/doc/en/user/source/geowebcache/rest/seed.rst

 The returned array of arrays contains one array per seeding/truncating task.
 The meaning of each long value in each thread array is::

-  [tiles processed, total # of tiles to process, # of remaining tiles, Task ID, Task status]
+  [tiles processed, total number of tiles to process, estimated remaining time (in seconds), Task ID, Task status]

 The returned ``Task Status`` value will be one of the following::